metaml/ami-aws/README.md

 * nixos instance are managed from ./etc/nixos

-* edit configuration.nix in above local directory
+* edit "configuration.nix" in above local directory

 * "make rebuild" to deply and switch nixos configuration